Interface Overview

 A-Parser contains the following groups of settings:

-- General settings - basic program settings: language, password, update parameters, number of active tasks
+- General Settings – main program settings: language, password, update parameters, number of active tasks

-- Scraper settings - the ability to configure each individual scraper
+- Scraper Settings – ability to configure each individual scraper

-This tab is designed for debugging scrapers.
+This tab is intended for debugging scrapers.
 Debug mode is available.
-Learn more...

 Status Bar

-- A-Parser status.
-By default, it is set to
+- A-Parser Status.
+By default, the value is

 - Total loaded.

-- Appears if there is a new version available for A-Parser.
-Clicking on it will open the
+- Appears if a new version is available A-Parser.
+Clicking will open the tab

-tab. - Link to the website of A-Parser.
+Update A-Parser. - Link to the A-Parser website.